phoenixreisen/nassi/README.md

 }
 ```

-Apart from the *nassi* keyword _SUB_, which we are using here for the first time to group steps, we use quite a bit of markdown in the example:
+Apart from the *nassi* keyword SUB, which we are using here for the first time to group steps, we use quite a bit of markdown in the example:

 - we use `##` to define a H2 headline
 - a word was marked as bold, using `**` to enclose it